 Hepatitis D is usually transmitted by parenteral or mucosal contact with infected blood or body fluids.
 Infected hepatocytes contain delta particles coated with hepatitis B surface antigen (HBsAg).

 Prevalence of hepatitis D virus (HDV) varies widely geographically, with endemic pockets in several countries.
-Parenteral drug users are at relatively high risk, but HDV, unlike hepatitis B virus (HBV), has not widely permeated the homosexual community.
+Parenteral drug users are at relatively high risk, but HDV, unlike hepatitis B virus (HBV), has not widely permeated the MSM (men-who-have-sex-with-men) community.

 No treatments attenuate acute viral hepatitis, including hepatitis D. Alcohol should be avoided because it can increase liver damage.
 Restrictions on diet or activity, including commonly prescribed bed rest, have no scientific basis.

-The only drug approved for treatment of chronic hepatitis D is interferon-alfa, although pegylated IFN-alpha is likely equally effective.
-Treatment for 1 yr is recommended, although whether longer treatment courses are more effective has not been established.
+The only drug widely recommended for treatment of chronic hepatitis D is interferon-alfa, although pegylated interferon-alpha is likely equally effective.
+Treatment for 1 year is recommended, although whether longer treatment courses are more effective has not been established.
+Bulevirtide is available for treatment of hepatitis D in Europe.
 Hepatitis D is also treated in the context of clinical trials.

-No product exists for immunoprophylaxis of hepatitis D. However, prevention of HBV infection prevents HDV infection.
+No product exists for immunoprophylaxis of hepatitis D. However, prevention of HBV infection Prevention Hepatitis B is caused by a DNA virus that is often parenterally transmitted.
+It causes typical symptoms of viral hepatitis, including anorexia, malaise, and jaundice.
+Fulminant hepatitis and... read more prevents HDV infection.